developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 #### Wireless LAN Configuration - Hotspot Band 5GHz Channel

-This Managed Configuration allows an Administrator using an EMM to configure the single 5.0 HGHz Channel in which *Hotspot Mode* of the WLAN adapter will operate on a Zebra Android device and should be specified if and only if the value ***5GHz*** is specified for the  Managed Configuration **Wireless LAN Configuration - Hotspot Band**.
+This Managed Configuration allows an Administrator using an EMM to configure the single 5.0GHz Channel in which *Hotspot Mode* of the WLAN adapter operates on a Zebra Android device and should be specified if and only if the value ***5GHz*** is specified for the  Managed Configuration **Wireless LAN Configuration - Hotspot Band**.

 #### Wireless LAN Configuration - Hotspot Security Mode

-This Managed Configuration allows an Administrator using an EMM to configure the *Security Mode* to be used to secure the *Hotspot Mode* of the WLAN adapter will operate on a Zebra Android device.
+This Managed Configuration allows an Administrator using an EMM to configure the *Security Mode* to be used to secure the *Hotspot Mode* of the WLAN adapter operates on a Zebra Android device.

-- If the value ***Open*** is chosen, then the WLAN adapter will apply no security for *Hotspot Mode*, thus providing no control over which devices can connect and share the Internet connection of the Zebra Android device via *Hotspot Mode*.
+- If the value ***Open*** is chosen, the WLAN adapter applies no security for *Hotspot Mode*, thus providing no control over which devices can connect and share the Internet connection of the Zebra Android device via *Hotspot Mode*.

-- If the value ***WPA2/PSK*** is chosen, then the WLAN adapter will apply Wi-Fi Protected Access Version 2 (WPA2) Pre-shared Key (PSK) security for *Hotspot Mode*, thus providing some control over which devices can connect and share the Internet connection of the Zebra Android device via *Hotspot Mode*.
-The additional Managed Configuration **Wireless LAN Configuration - Hotspot Security Passphrase** MUST be specified to provide the PSK passphrase that is used to secure the network.
+- If the value ***WPA2/PSK*** is chosen, the WLAN adapter applies Wi-Fi Protected Access Version 2 (WPA2) Pre-shared Key (PSK) security for *Hotspot Mode*, providing some control over which devices can connect and share the Internet connection of the Zebra Android device via *Hotspot Mode*.
+The additional Managed Configuration **Wireless LAN Configuration - Hotspot Security Passphrase** MUST be specified to provide the PSK pass-phrase used to secure the network.

 #### Wireless LAN Configuration - Hotspot Security Passphrase